-No. Name Description 1 Mode switch key Manual high speed, manual low speed, automatic three modes 2 USB interface protection cover Protect the USB interface 3 Indicator light Indicate power, operation and error status 4 Emergency stop button Press the emergency stop button, the robot stops moving; after the robot stops moving, turn the button clockwise and manually clear the error alarm to release the emergency stop state and return to the normal state 5 Control key Run the program and manually control the movement of the mechanical unit.
+No. Name Description 1 Mode switch key Manual high speed, manual low speed, automatic three modes 2 USB interface protection cover Protect the USB interface 3 Indicator light Indicate power, operation and error status 4 Emergency stop button Press the emergency stop button, the robot stops moving; after the robot stops moving turn the button clockwise and manually clear the error alarm to release the emergenc stop state and return to the normal state 5 Control key Run the program and manually control the movement of the mechanical unit (E manipulator, positioner, conveyor belt, etc. configured in the system can be used a mechanical unit).
 6 Function keys Provide shortcut keys for some functions 7 Display (touch screen) HMI operating area 8 Enable key For specific usage, please refer to Chapter 2.3.2.
-9 Multi-grip handle Hand-held part, refer to Figure 2-2 for holding posture 10 TeachpendantThe cable has been connected at the factory, no user connection is required, default connection is on the left.
+9 Multi-grip handle Hand-held part, refer to Figure 2-2 for holding posture 10 Teach pendant connection cable The cable has been connected at the factory, no user connection is required, and the default connection is on the left.
 11 Stylus Used to tap the touch screen